edoardomanieri/password-manager/README.md

-# BetterPass Website
+# BetterPass

-## A WebApp to safely store all your passwords.
+## A WebApp to safely store and retrieve all your passwords
 <br />

 ## Check it out [here](https://mysterious-coast-42516.herokuapp.com/)